lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Matching operators {#chap-MO}

 This document describes basic matching operators which must be known by both LC.
-They are not typed and can be applied indifferently to integer, string,...
+They are not typed and can be applied indifferently to integer, string or any other type.

 * equal: a field value in a packet matches with a field value in a rule if they are equal.

 * ignore: no check is done between a field value in a packet and a field value in the rule.
-The result is always true.
+The result of the matching is always true.

 * MSB(length): a field value of length T in a packet matches with a field value in a rule if the most significant "length" bits are equal.